 The Mediterranean Diet is also considered a beneficial diet for overall health and brain health.
 It focuses on eating a variety of nutrient-rich foods such as fish, fruits and vegetables, beans, and whole grains.
 It also limits high-calorie, low-nutrient foods.

 MyPlate encourages everyone to “Make every bite count” by using its the mobile app, Start Simple with MyPlate App.
 This easy-to-use app can help you make positive changes.
 Healthy eating can help you achieve a healthier life overall.
-When updating the U.S. Dietary Guidelines considered the link between food and mental health when creating the new guidelines.
+When updating the U.S. Dietary Guidelines, the committee considered the link between food and mental health.
 Overall, much of the current research shows that nutrition does matter in mental health.
 A healthy diet could be as important to mental health as it is to physical health.

 Things to consider

 Mental illness is serious.
 In some cases, it can even be life-threatening.
 If you are struggling with mental health issues, talk to your family doctor.
 Do not just try to treat your mental health problems by changing your diet.
 Your doctor can help you find the right type of treatment and support.
-He or she can also discuss whether improving your diet could improve your mental health.
+They can also discuss whether improving your diet could improve your mental health.